holmjohnii/weworked-api/resources/timesheets.md

 ### Parameters
 ##### * = Required
 * `* userid` - The unique identifier for the user.
 * `* date` - The date of the timesheet to return.
-Format yyyy-mm-dd.
+Format is yyyy-mm-dd.

 ### Returns
 Returns a timesheet object for a specific day.